-He is a graduate (DVM) of the Veterinary School of the Aristotle University of Thessaloniki, has undertaken postgraduate studies (MSc, PhD) at the Royal Veterinary College, University of London.
-He has become a de facto Diplomate of the European College of Animal Reproduction (2001) and an invited specialist Diplomate of the European College of Small Ruminant Health Management (2008).
+He is a graduate (DVM) of the Veterinary School of the Aristotle University of Thessaloniki and has undertaken postgraduate studies (MSc, PhD) at the Royal Veterinary College, University of London.
+He is a Diplomate of the European College of Animal Reproduction and the European College of Small Ruminant Health Management.

 He has received an Honorary scroll from the Hellenic Veterinary Medical Society (2005), the ‘Allan Baldry’ award from the British Sheep Veterinary Society (2006), a Meritorious award from the Karditsa Society for Animal Welfare (2008) and the ‘Konstantinos Tarlatzis’ prize of the Hellenic Veterinary Medical Society (2009).
 He was elected a Fellow of the Greek Agricultural Academy in 2010.
-He has received three Awards of Academic Scientific Excellence in ‘Veterinary Medicine and Science’ by the Greek Ministry of Education (2012, 2013, 2014), a Prize for excellent academic and scientific achievements by the Hellenic Veterinary Association (2013), an Award of Clinical Excellence by the European College of Small Ruminant Health Management (2014) and a Prize for the excellent support of the veterinary profession in Greece by the Hellenic Veterinary Association (2015).
+He has received three Awards of Academic Scientific Excellence in ‘Veterinary Medicine and Science’ by the Greek Ministry of Education (2012, 2013, 2014), two Prizes by the Hellenic Veterinary Association for excellent academic and scientific achievements (2013) and for the sustained support of the veterinary profession in Greece, an Award of Clinical Excellence by the European College of Small Ruminant Health Management (2014) and a meritorious award by the organizing committee of the 9th International Sheep Veterinary Congress for the significant contributions at the conference (2017).

 His interests are focused on health management, diseases and welfare of small ruminants.